os-climate/sostrades-dev-tools/docs/source/user_manual.md

 After connecting to SoSTrades GUI platform they are many informations displayed on the homepage.
 Each numbered boxes are describe bellow:
 - **1- Menu button:** From this button you can navigate to the different pages of the GUI like return to the homepage, access to study and reference management pages, ontology, group management and manager.
 - **2- Platform information:** In this box, the name and creation date of the platform are displayed.
-When on a hosted platform, the box is clickable to view more details about the different Git repositories the platform is based on.
+When you are connected to a cloud platform, the box is clickable to view more details about the different Git repositories the platform is based on.
 - **3- User information:** The name of the current user is displayed
 - **4- Contact button:** Show the email address of the support team
 - **5- Logout button:** Here is the button to logout
 - **6- Favorite studies:** At the bottom of the homepage there are the last opened and favorite study of the current user.
 - **7- Header color:** The color of the header is configurable during the platform's creation.
-For example when the platform is hosted, it has a different color than the purple one used for local platforms.
+For example the cloud open source validation platform is green, different color than the purple one for local platforms.

 ### Section 2.2: Study Management Visualisation